ethereum/ERCs/ERCS/erc-XXXX.md

 Here’s an example of calling this contract using the ethers and viem libraries:

-### Fractionally Represented Non-Fungible Token Banking Interface

-This is a RECOMMENDED interface that is intended to be used by implementations of [ERC-7651](./eip-7651.md) that implement NFT ID reuse.

 ```javascript
 // ethers
 const nonce = await provider.call({